davigl/basic-calculator/README.md

 ## ➗ React Calculator

-Calculator that allows basic maths operations. :one: ➕ :one:
+Calculator that allows basic maths operations, visit the project by clicking (here)[http://eudavi-calculator.netlify.com/]. :one: ➕ :one:

 ***